cvwjensen/springbootcourse/101/person-service-starter/README.md

 ### Exercise 6: The spring.factories files
 The last element of a Spring-Boot starter is the file spring.factories.
-This file is processed by SpringBoot AutoConfiguration and will be sure to include your beans in the client project.
+This file is processed by SpringBoot AutoConfiguration and will include the beans declared there in any client project.

 - create a new file in the folder `src/main/resources/META-INF/spring/` called `org.springframework.boot.autoconfigure.AutoConfiguration.imports`
-- Add a line with a fully qualified name reference to your PersonServiceConfiguration, eg: `org.example.personservicestarter.PersonServiceConfiguration`
+- Add a line with a fully qualified name reference to your PersonServiceConfiguration, e.g.: `org.example.personservicestarter.PersonServiceConfiguration`

 #### Solution